-For intra-band contiguous carrier aggregation the allowed Maximum Power Reduction (MPR) for the maximum output power in Table 6.2A.1.0.4-1 with contiguous RB allocation is specified in Table 6.2A.2.0.4-2 for UE power class 3 CA bandwidth classes B and C.
+For intra-band contiguous carrier aggregation the allowed Maximum Power Reduction (MPR) for the maximum output power in Table 6.2A.1.0.4-1 with contiguous RB allocation is specified in Table 6.2A.2.0.4-1 for UE power class 3 CA bandwidth classes B and C. The MPR with non-contiguous RB allocation is specified in Table 6.2A.2.0.4-1a for power class 2 CA bandwidth classes B and C when the signalling is absent for dualPA-Architecture IE, and for power class 2 CA bandwidth classe C when the signalling is indicated for dualPA-Architecture IE. The MPR with non-contiguous RB allocation is specified in Table 6.2A.2.0.4-1b for power class 2 CA bandwidth classes B and C with TxD supported.

 In case the modulation format is different on different component carriers then the MPR is determined by the rules applied to higher order of those modulations.